Anu-Subrahmanian99/SQL_assignments/README.md

 7. list all country names from both the country and persons table, including duplicates.
 8. round the ratings of all persons to the nearest integer in the persons table.

+#SQL assignment 7

+The assignment includes creating the database,table, retrieving the data etc.
+STEPS USED

+1.Created a database named length.
+2. Use the database.
+3.create the table named country and persons.
+4.Insert 10 rows to each to the tables.
+5.add new column to the persons table.
+6.add user-defined function to calculate age using DOB.
+7. Write a select query to fetch the Age of all persons using the function that has been created.
+8. Find the length of each country name in the Country table.
+9.Extract the first three characters of each country's name in the Country table.
+10.Convert all country names to uppercase and lowercase in the Country table.